Go directly to product information

 • This expiration date is an indication

-Would you like to know what this Kampot pepper tastes like?
+Would you like to know how this kampot pepper tastes?

 Batch number